logo elektroda

 The monitor can operate on mains voltage or from 12 V, up to 3 A is required.

-HDMI and VGA connectors are available on the bottom, so it's unlikely there will be a problem with connecting a computer.
+HDMI and VGA connectors are available on the bottom, so connecting a computer is unlikely to be a problem.
 We also have an audio jack, as the monitor has built-in speakers.

 Instructions: